 - Our routine breeding management program (The decision for a bitch being bred is independent of the study)

-- 9 separate in-clinic visits throughout gestation and after whelping
+- 9 separate visits throughout gestation and after whelping

 - 2-3 visits are standard of care visits, provided to all breeding bitches as part of our routine breeding management program

 - 6-7 visits are for research sample collections and research-related imaging

 - Fitness tracking with a provided FitBark 2 activity monitor throughout the study

 - Weekly activity and nutrition journal maintenance throughout breeding, gestation and after whelping